-The Privacy Act prohibits CRBs from using or disclosing credit reporting information for the purposes of direct marketing.310 There is a limited exception where CRBs can use credit information to assist CPs to pre-screen an individual to determine if there are eligible for a certain consumer credit products.311
+The Privacy Act prohibits CRBs from using or disclosing credit reporting information for the purposes of direct marketing.
+There is a limited exception where CRBs can use credit information to assist CPs to pre-screen an individual to determine if there are eligible for a certain consumer credit products.
+The products of the product of the p